PaloAltoNetworks/terraform-provider-scm/docs/index.md

 # when configuring credentials inline.
 If using an auth file, both fields can be
 # included in the same JSON file.
 #
+# ZTNA resources also require the "x_panw_region" field, which sets the
+# x-panw-region HTTP header on all ZTNA API requests.
+Valid values: americas, europe, apac.
+# This can be set via the provider block, the X_PANW_REGION environment variable,
+# or the "x_panw_region" key in the JSON auth file.
+#
 # To use both, declare two provider aliases in required_providers pointing to
 # the same source, and configure each with its own provider block.
-# The ztna_host field in the auth file or provider block is used for ZTNA resources.
+# The ztna_host and x_panw_region fields in the auth file or provider block are
+# used for ZTNA resources.
 #
 # Example with both providers:
 #